-- 1. All assigned panel members or alternates must be present for the hearings of the tribunal, deliberations and decisions.
-Tribunal members who are not part of a given panel may sit in on panel hearings and deliberations in order to observe tribunal procedures, but may not themselves comment, deliberate, or otherwise participate in said hearings. - 2.
-The student has the right to object to a tribunal member hearing the case if the reasons are valid (e.g., member is biased, close friend, hostile toward the alleged violator).
-The validity of the objection shall be determined by the AGT chair.
-In cases where a member of the tribunal is the faculty member who referred the charges, they shall be automatically excused from hearing the case. - 3.
-The student charged may choose not to appear at the hearing or may refuse to make a statement to the tribunal panel.
-However, the panel may make its findings in the absence of such appearance and/or statement.
-Likewise, the instructor of record bringing charges may choose not to appear or make a statement, and the tribunal panel may make its findings in the absence of said instructor.
-If the student fails to appear, but shows good cause, the tribunal shall reschedule the hearing as soon as reasonably practicable under the circumstances. - 4.
-The student has the right to respond to all oral and written testimony presented against him or her. - 5.
-The student has the right to present witnesses and evidence to substantiate their case.
-The tribunal panel may, at its discretion, reasonably limit the number of witnesses, provided that no individual having direct knowledge of factual issues in the dispute shall be excluded.
-The hearing is an administrative procedure that involves the university community, and only persons directly affiliated with SUNY Cortland may be present, and only in their capacity as university community members.
-For purposes of this rule, alumni/ae are not considered members of the university community. - 6.
-The student must be informed of their right to appeal the decision and the deadline dates to appeal the decision, along with notification of the hearing results. - 7.
-In the case of multiple student defendants requesting hearings on the same facts, each student will be given an independent hearing, at which codefendants may not be present.
-Every effort will be made to hold such hearings before the same panel members; however, the AGT chair's presence at all such hearings shall in any case be sufficient to ensure that all codefendants are given fair hearings in a given matter.
+- 1. A hearing must be held within 20 working days following receipt of the charge.
+In cases involving charges brought at the end of a semester, the hearing must be held within 20 working days after the beginning of the next semester.
+(Summer session is not considered a semester.)
+The AGT chair may under some circumstances postpone the timeline for hearing cases. - 2.
+A student shall receive written notification including: a) the time and place of the hearing, b) supporting evidence, and c) information concerning his or her rights and responsibilities.
+This information must be received at least five working days in advance of the hearing.
+The student and third party may also have access to the case materials. - 3.
+All members (or their alternates) must be present for the hearings of the Tribunal, deliberations and decision.
+(See section 350.02, C4 for composition of the Tribunal.) - 4.
+The student has the right to object to a Tribunal member hearing the case if the reasons are valid (e.g., member is biased, close friend, hostile toward the alleged violator).
+The validity of the objection shall be determined by the other members of the Tribunal.
+In cases where a member of the Tribunal is the faculty member who referred the charges, he or she shall be automatically excused from hearing the case. - 5.
+The student charged may choose not to appear at the hearing or may refuse to make a statement to the Tribunal.
+However, the Tribunal may make its findings in the absence of such appearance and/or statement. - 6.
+The student has the right to respond to all oral and written testimony presented against him or her. - 7.
+The student has the right to present witnesses and evidence to substantiate his or her case.
+The Tribunal may, at its discretion, reasonably limit the number of witnesses, provided that no individual having direct knowledge of factual issues in the dispute shall be excluded.
+The hearing is an administrative procedure that involves the College community.
+Parents and lawyers are therefore not allowed during a hearing. - 8.
+The student must receive written notification of the results of any hearing no later than 10 working days after the hearing.
+The student must be informed of his or her right to appeal the decision and the deadline dates to appeal the decision.
+(See Section 340.03 for grounds for appeal).